openlectures/subway.js/README.md

 ```
 > Note: Placing data in the display tag will cause it be be replaced by the map when it is created.

 Finally, write a script to create a subway map.
 Each OLSubway is a different object, so multiple maps can be created.
 (The second parameter of `OLSubway.create()` can be left blank.
 Data will then be read from the display tag.)
 Contents of the data tag are automatically hidden upon creation of the map.
+Note that `OLSubway.create()` will always be deferred till the document has loaded.
 ```javascript
 var sub = new OLSubway();
 sub.create("subway-display","subway");